Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 naiveté: abus sexuels, mafia
 narcissism
-narcissism -- overlaps with neuroticism needs / wants https://en.wikipedia.org/wiki/Need
+narcissism -- overlaps with neuroticism natural order of things in society = established by the dominant ideology needs / wants https://en.wikipedia.org/wiki/Need network effect
-network effect
 Never interrupt someone doing what you said couldn't be done.